-One or more of the questions listed in You must submit an explanation, on a separate sheet(s) of paper, and/or additional documentation must be provided.
+One or more of the questions listed in You must submit an explanation, on a separate sheet(s) of paper, and/or additional documentation.
 You may NOT file electronically.

 Part 4, Question 2 of Form I-821 applies to you.